bobanetwork/snap-account-abstraction-keyring-hc/README.md

 ## Notes

 - We use [Babel](https://babeljs.io/) for transpiling `TypeScript` to `JavaScript`.
 Therefore, when building with the CLI, `transpilationMode` must be set to `localOnly` (default) or `localAndDeps`.

+## Audit

+The snap has been audited by Sayfer.
+You can find the report [here](https://sayfer.io/audits/metamask-snap-audit-report-for-enya-labs/).